Pelagic zone: Trawling

 This method can be used from a boat to capture organisms like deep pelagic fish.
 A mesh net is dragged at different depths to collect for recording the captured organisms.
 This method can produce large amounts of specimen.
 However it is costly, time consuming, and mostly used by research groups with a lot of support and funding.
 There are also many fish that are able to out swim the net, which limits data.

-Active Acoustics
+Active acoustics

-This method analyzes fish that are detected or present in sound pulses that are emitted from the surface, where the pelagic fish' biomass in the reflected single is analyzed.
+This method analyzes fish that are detected by sound pulses that are emitted from the surface, where the pelagic fish's biomass in the reflected signal is analyzed.
 This method of sampling cannot reach deep depths in the ocean.
-The pulses cover a broad area of the ocean and causes little harm or distress.
-The received data from this method is complicated to interpret, due to specific variations of swim bladders in fish, such as having little gas or not having a swim bladder.
+The pulses cover a broad area of the ocean and cause little harm or distress.
+The received data from this method is complicated to interpret due to specific variations of swim bladders in fish, such as having little gas or not having a swim bladder.